binuriii/Traffic-Pulze/README.md

 	•	Generates a report in text format for easy sharing or archiving

-	•	Visualizes patterns in traffic using histograms via graphics.py
+	•	Visualizes patterns in traffic using histograms

 ⸻